RightsDocketRightsDocket

 RFC 3161 timestamping provides cryptographic proof that a specific file existed at a specific time, issued by a trusted third-party Time Stamping Authority.
 Timestamps carry high legal evidentiary value and are admissible in most jurisdictions.
 However, any file modification changes the hash, so timestamps prove a point in time, not an ongoing chain of custody.

 The EU Code of Practice recommends a multi-layered approach: C2PA metadata for structured provenance, watermarking for robustness, and timestamping for legal defensibility.
-RightsDocket combines C2PA manifest generation with RFC 3161 timestamping in a single export, providing two of the three layers.
+RightsDocket currently provides RFC 3161 timestamping, Ed25519-signed evidence artifacts, and a C2PA-aware signing and verification workflow for supported audio assets.

 How Does C2PA Apply to AI-Assisted Music?